Istituto per la Ricostruzione Industriale: Governance

 The IRI name remained in journalistic language as a byword for those who assign public investments to companies without strong business criteria.
 Government agencies such as the Cassa Depositi e Prestiti (a bank) and Sviluppo Italia have been dubbed "new IRI", with some negative connotations, to indicate that their purposes and policies tend to patronage, according to critics, rather than economic criteria.

 In 1980, IRI was a group of about 1,000 companies with more than 500,000 employees.
 For many years, it was the largest industrial company outside the United States.
 In 1992, it ended the year with revenues of 75,912 trillion lire, but with losses of 5,182 billion.
 In 1993, it was the world's seventh-largest company by revenue, with 67.5 billion dollars in sales.

-Privatisation
+Privatization

 After World War II, IRI became one of the largest state conglomerates in the world, owning many diverse businesses such as the autostrada system, the flag carrier Alitalia and many banks, steel, food, chemicals and telecom companies.
 It was divested and privatized during the 1980s and 1990s and eventually dissolved in 2002.
 The Andreatta-Van Miert agreement marked a significant acceleration of privatization, which started in 1992.

-Despite some opinions to the contrary, the Treasury chose not to privatize the IRI, but to sell off its operating companies; this policy was inaugurated under the first government of Giuliano Amato and was never called into question by later governments.
-In 1997, it reached the levels of indebtedness secured by the Andreatta-Van Miert agreement, but divestitures continued, and the institute had lost any function but to sell its assets and to move towards settlement.
+Despite some opinions to the contrary, the Treasury chose not to privatize the IRI, but to sell off its operating companies.
+This policy was inaugurated under the first government of Giuliano Amato and was never called into question by later governments.
+In 1997, it reached the levels of indebtedness secured by the Andreatta-Van Miert agreement, but divestitures continued, and the institute had lost any function but to sell its assets.